Enteropeptidase: Enzyme structure

-In the case of cattle enteropeptidase the primary translation product comprises 1035 residues with an expected mass of 114.9kDa.
-The detected apparent mass of about 160kDa is consistent with the specified carbohydrate content of 30 - 40%, with equal amounts of neutral and amino sugars.
+In the case of cattle enteropeptidase the primary translation product comprises 1035 residues with an expected mass of 114.9 kDa.
+The detected apparent mass of about 160 kDa is consistent with the specified carbohydrate content of 30 - 40%, with equal amounts of neutral and amino sugars.
 The activation cleavage site after Lys800 splits the heavy and light chains of mature cattle enteropeptidase.
 There are 17 potential N-linked glycosylation sites in the heavy chain and three in the light chain; most of these are conserved in other species.